John Popper: Early life

-John Popper was born in Chardon, Ohio.
+Popper was born on March 29, 1967, in Cleveland, Ohio.
 His father was a Hungarian immigrant who left Budapest in 1948.
-Through him, Popper is related to David Popper, a 19th-century European cellist whose many solo works for the cello are staples of the instrument's repertoire.
-Popper's mother and brother are lawyers.
+Popper has stated that he is a distant relative of David Popper, a 19th-century Bohemian cellist.

 Popper was raised in Stamford, Connecticut, New York, and New Jersey.
 He attended Davenport Ridge School, Stamford Catholic High School (now Trinity Catholic High School), and Princeton High School, from which he graduated in 1986.
 He took lessons on the piano, the cello, and the guitar, but none of those instruments appealed to him, and he hated being forced to practice.

 He originally wanted to become a comedian, finding he could use humor to make friends and avoid bullies, but when he and a friend performed a routine as the Blues Brothers, he found that he enjoyed musical performance.
 From there, he took up the harmonica.
 Popper played trumpet in the Princeton High School Studio Jazz Band and convinced the teacher to let him play harmonica instead, after an in-class solo on the song "She Blinded Me with Science."

 He formed several garage bands with friends in Princeton, New Jersey, one of which evolved into Blues Traveler in 1987.
-After graduating from high school, the group's members all moved to New York City, where Popper enrolled in the New School for Jazz and Contemporary Music, along with two of his bandmates as well as high school friend Chris Barron.
+After graduating from high school, the group's members all moved to New York City, where Popper enrolled in the New School for Jazz and Contemporary Music, along with two of his bandmates as well as high school friend Chris Barron, with whom he formed the band Trucking Company, which evolved into Spin Doctors.
 Popper attended for three years but devoted himself to the band full-time once they signed a record contract, in 1990.